|Professor / Department Extension Leader|

-Topics: Judgment and Decision Making; Risk and Rationality; False Memory; Aging and Cognitive Impairment; Cognitive Neuroscience.
+Topics: Judgment and Decision Making; Risk and Rationality; False Memory; Aging and Cognitive Impairment; Cognitive and Social Neuroscience; Developmental Neuroscience.

 Dr. Reyna’s research focuses on dual processes in memory, judgment, and decision making, on how these processes change with age and expertise, and on their implications for risky decision making in law, health, medicine, and neuroscience.
-She is a developer, with another HD professor, Charles Brainerd, of fuzzy-trace theory, a theory of memory and its relation to higher cognitive processes.
+She is a developer of fuzzy-trace theory, a theory of memory and its relation to higher cognitive processes.

 |Current Extension Activities:|

-Director of New York City and Central New York outreach programs for risk reduction in youth.
+Director of New York City and Central New York outreach programs for risk reduction and obesity-prevention in youth.